Azure/enterprise-azure-policy-as-code/Docs/index.md

+# Enterprise Azure Policy as Code (EPAC)

+!!! warning
+    **Az PowerShell Module 9.2.x has a known issue (bug).** This bug causes multiple failures of EPAC and any other Policy as Code solution depending on Az Module. **Az PowerShell Module 9.3.0 fixed this issue.**

 ## Overview

-Enterprise Policy as Code or EPAC for short comprises a number of scripts which can be used in CI/CD based system or a semi-automated use to deploy Policies, Policy Sets, Assignments, Policy Exemptions and Role Assignments.
+Enterprise Azure Policy as Code or EPAC for short comprises a number of scripts which can be used in CI/CD based system or a semi-automated use to deploy Policies, Policy Sets, Assignments, Policy Exemptions and Role Assignments.

+!!! warning
+    Substantial feature enhancements required [breaking changes in v6.0 and to a lesser extend in v7.0](Docs/breaking-changes.md).

+## Microsoft's Security & Compliance for Cloud Infrastructure

+This `enterprise-policy-as-code` **(EPAC)** repo has been developed in partnership with the Security & Compliance for Cloud Infrastructure (S&C4CI) offering available from Microsoft's Industry Solutions (Consulting Services).
+Microsoft Industry Solutions can assist you with securing your cloud.
+S&C4CI improves your new or existing security posture in Azure by securing platforms, services, and workloads at scale.

 ## Terminology